 Circle the globe with top National Geographic experts on a once-in-a-lifetime adventure.
-Traveling in the comfort of a private jet, encounter legendary places from Machu Picchu and Tibet to the Pyramids and Marrakech.
+Traveling in the comfort of a private jet, encounter legendary places from Machu Picchu and Tibet to Easter Island and the Taj Mahal.
 Experience natural wonders such as the Great Barrier Reef, the Serengeti Plain, and the island paradise of Samoa.

 We begin this extraordinary adventure with a welcome reception at National Geographic Society headquarters, followed by dinner at our hotel.

 This morning, our private jet takes us to Lima, once a thriving capital in Spain's New World empire, where we arrive in the late afternoon.
 Visit the renowned Larco Herrera Museum, notable for its extensive pre-Columbian ceramic collection, and enjoy a fine dinner at our hotel.

 We take a local flight to Cusco, where Inca and Spanish cultures intermingled, leaving many Spanish colonial buildings constructed on early Inca foundations.
 Explore the imposing cathedral in the Plaza de Armas, considered by many to be one of the finest combinations of Spanish Renaissance style and legendary Inca stonemasonry.
 Marvel at the treasures of the Pre-Columbian Art Museum, where we will meet with National Geographic grantee and master weaver Nilda Callanaupa, who works with traditional weavers throughout Peru to preserve the rich textile arts.

 Discover the remains of the great fortress Sacsayhuaman overlooking Cusco, where enormous blocks of stone—some weighing more than 200 tons—were used to build the walls.
 Assembled without the use of mortar, the blocks fit together so tightly that a knife blade cannot be inserted between them.